AlejandroMonteseirin/Prueba_tecnica_Angular-Checkout_form/README.md

 3. If the application needed it for any reason, it is also possible to use a behavior subject in the component, which sends the data and subscriptions which receive and manage the data.

-In this example, I used the first approach.
-The component "checkout-form" is connected to the parent component "simple-card-page" which is a simple component that contain the card CSS and just print the information received in a console.log(), when the "checkout-form" component submit it successfully.
+In this development, I used the first approach.
+The component "checkout-form" is connected to the parent component "parent" which is a simple component that receive the data and just print the information received in a console.log() and show a success toast every time the "checkout-form" component submit the data.

 For internationalization in Angular, I have used the package "ngx-translate" which works really well, and I already have experience with it.